chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

 ## Requirements

 1. Two identical clusters located in different data centers or cloud provider regions
-1. Network accessible storage (NAS), object store (S3, MinIO, Google Cloud Storage), available in both data centers/regions
+1. Network accessible storage (NAS), object store (S3,Minio,Google Cloud Storage), available in both data centers/regions
 1. Ability to schedule jobs to run backup and restore commands in both clusters.
 We recommend using corn or a similar tool like anacron.

 In the above approach, there will be 2 identical clusters